Robust Protocols for Peer Review

 The Future of AI is one where machines will be fully integrated into human society.
 Our Board is interested in research studies and/or thought leadership that forecasts potential pathways for innovation across all AI technical domains and use cases.
 This may include but is not limited to: AI enhancements to existing models such as LLMs and Transformers; new AI tools that will be introduced; scenarios where AI becomes further integrated into human life such as IoT and wearables; and new use cases impacting specific industries such as healthcare, finance, energy, among others.
 The Board is interested in visionary thinking that anchors projections based on historical adoption patterns, the current pace of AI innovation, and the potential pathways for society to adopt new AI tools.

-For questions, please contact us at: research@machineleadership.com
+For more information, please contact us at: research@machineleadership.com